Achema

 Achema is the largest fertilizer producer in the Baltic states.
-It is located in the city of Jonava in central Lithuania.
+It is headquartered in Jonava, central Lithuania.
+Its factory is located in the village of Jonalaukis by Jonava, near the confluence of rivers Neris and Šventoji.
 In 2011, Achema employed about 1700 workers and reached 2.2 billion Litas revenues (about 640 million Euros), net profit was 96.3 million Litas (27.9 million Euros).

-The current managing director is Arūnas Laurinaitis.
+It belongs to the business group Achemos grupė.

-As of 2022 Achema plant in Jonava is the largest natural gas consumer in Lithuania.
-Plant is supplied via Minsk–Kaliningrad Interconnection link to Jonava.
+As of 2022, the Achema plant in Jonava was the largest natural gas consumer in Lithuania.
+The plant is supplied via Minsk–Kaliningrad Interconnection link to Jonava.

 History

 The factory construction began in 1962 as one of the state-owned enterprises, called "Azotas".
 It became a member of the International Fertilizer Industry Association in 1989.
+In 1999, production of aluminum sulfate solution began.
+In 2011, AB "Achema" completed the creation of a network of cogeneration power plants – a cogeneration type 47 MW gas power plant was put into operation in the autumn.